-- 2. While private tutors may be helpful for the individual student please note that courses may not be recovered under the direction of a private tutor and/or private certified teacher. - IV.
-Conferral of High School Diploma: In order to earn the conferral of a standard high school diploma from ACCHS a student must complete four full academic years of high school, fulfill all graduation credit requirements as listed under "Course Credit Requirements", achieve a 2.0 Florida State cumulative GPA; and have all service, disciplinary, and financial obligations met. - V. Valedictorian/Salutatorian Status: In order to be considered for valedictorian and salutatorian status a student must have attended ACCHS for 3 years and/or obtain 6 full semesters and attain the two highest weighted cumulative grade point averages through the end of the third quarter of senior year. - VI.
+IV.
+Conferral of High School Diploma: In order to earn the conferral of a standard high school diploma from Carroll High, a student must complete four full academic years of high school, fulfill all graduation credit requirements as listed under "Course Credit Requirements", achieve a 2.0 Florida State cumulative GPA; and have all service, disciplinary, and financial obligations met.

+V. Valedictorian/Salutatorian Status: In order to be considered for valedictorian and salutatorian status a student must have attended Carroll High for 3 years (6 full semesters) and attain the two highest weighted cumulative grade point averages through the end of the third quarter of senior year.

+VI.
 Graduation Ceremony Participation: Students who fail to complete academic and/or service hour requirements; and who have outstanding financial and/or disciplinary obligations may be ineligible to participate in graduation ceremonies.
 Students that fail to report to graduation practices, who fail to comply with grooming and attire regulations, or who arrive late to graduation ceremonies may also be denied the right to participate in graduation events.
 (Please refer to the grooming/dress code requirements for graduation listed in this handbook.)
 At the discretion of the Principal some seniors may be restricted from the ceremonies due to reasons of misconduct or disciplinary action.

-Students who are deemed by the administration as ineligible to participate in graduation ceremonies may not have graduation fees refunded. - VII.
+Students who are deemed by the administration as ineligible to participate in graduation ceremonies may not have graduation fees refunded.

+VII.
 College Application Process: The college application process is the result of four years of academic preparation, as well as counseling and information dissemination regarding the process of college selection.
 Students should begin applying to colleges early during the first semester of their senior year.
-Students should be aware of college application deadlines and procedures required by the individual colleges and ACCHS Official transcripts will be prepared within 5-days of receipt of written request.
-Transcripts are mailed directly to the colleges/universities (or held for pick-up by student) and require a processing cost of \$10.00.
+Students should be aware of college application deadlines and procedures required by the individual colleges.
+Carroll High Official transcripts will be prepared within 5-days of receipt of written request.
+All official transcripts that are sent directly to the colleges/universities, Common APP, etc. (or held for pick-up by student) require a \$10.00 processing fee.
+Unofficial transcripts picked up by parents or students are free once per academic year and \$5.00 for all subsequent requests.
 Seniors will be required to submit requests for counselor and teacher recommendations, both for admissions and scholarships, at least two weeks before the deadline.
 Students applying for college admission and/or scholarships online must personally request a teacher's permission prior to listing them as a reference for a recommendation letter.
 A processing cost may be required for any forms that are requested from files in storage.
 Keep in mind that universities use their own quality point system and policies when considering a student as a candidate for admissions.

 VIII.
 Florida Bright Futures: The students enrolled at Archbishop Carroll are eligible to compete, upon graduation, for the FLORIDA ACADEMIC SCHOLARS PROGRAM or the FLORIDA MEDALLION SCHOLARS PROGRAM.
 The Florida State Department of Education (FLDOE) administers the program and makes the final determination on student eligibility.
 If you have any questions, call toll-free the FLDOE Office of Student Financial Assistance at 1-800-827-2004.
 FLDOE Home Page is www.Floridastudentfinacialaid.org.
 Along with the SAT/ACT scores the "Bright Futures" Scholarship Program also uses their own quality point system in order to determine a student's scholarship eligibility.
-A minimum score of 1170 in the SAT and 26 in the ACT, a 3.0 GPA and 75 hours of community service hours are required in order to be able to apply for "Bright Futures" Scholarship Program.
+A minimum score of 1210 in the SAT and 25 in the ACT, a 3.0 GPA and 75 hours (for FMS) 100 hours (for FAS) of community service hours are required in order to be able to apply for "Bright Futures" Scholarship Program.

 IX.
+Guidance Department

 Records: